DIEP Flap Breast Reconstruction in Austin, TX

 A deep inferior epigastric perforator, DIEP flap, is an advanced breast reconstruction technique in which Dr. Fisher uses your own excess abdominal tissue, not an implant, to create your new breast without removing any underlying muscle or damaging your motor nerves.
 The advantages are a natural-looking and feeling breast made of healthy, soft, living tissue that will heal and will not need to be replaced.
 The reconstructed breast looks, feels, and moves like a natural part of your body — because it is.
 Other living tissue breast reconstruction options include use of the inner thigh (PAP/TUG flap) or buttock (GAP flap).

-In the DIEP flap procedure, the incision is placed low, much like a tummy tuck, with a secondary benefit of a flatter postoperative stomach.
+In the DIEP flap reconstruction surgery procedure, the incision is placed low, much like a tummy tuck, with a secondary benefit of a flatter postoperative stomach.
 Dr. Fisher then carefully shapes the flap to replace the removed breast tissue and transplants it to your chest to reconstruct the breast with living tissue.
 Your recovery requires several days of rest in the hospital to monitor the flap before you are sent home.

 Dr. Fisher will listen to your goals and concerns, and will work with your oncologist and your breast cancer surgeon to develop a safe treatment plan that fits your body type and your lifestyle.
 Dr. Fisher is a skilled reconstructive breast surgeon, adept at both traditional implant techniques and advanced breast reconstruction techniques that use a woman’s own living tissue to restore the breast.